Cinema

 CINE 699 Independent Study (Units: 1-3)

-Prerequisites: Restricted to upper-division Cinema majors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors; CINE 200*, CINE 202*, and CINE 204*; either CINE 211* or CINE 212*; or equivalents with grades of C or better.
+Open to students who have demonstrated the ability to work independently, have a cumulative grade point average of at least 3.0 (undergraduate), and approval of an instructor.

-Prerequisites: Restricted to graduate Cinema students; CINE 701; concurrent enrollment in CINE 712 and CINE 722.
+Prerequisites: Restricted to MFA Cinema students; concurrent enrollment in CINE 701.

-Prerequisites: Restricted to M.F.A Cinema students; concurrent enrollment in CINE 701, CINE 711, and CINE 721.
+Prerequisites: Restricted to MFA Cinema students; concurrent enrollment in CINE 704.

 CINE 715 Cinematography Workshop (Units: 3)